samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

 Next, stemming will be done which is taking roots of every word in the list.
 A bar plot of the 100 most frequent stem words will be created to get a feeling for the most frequent root words used to describe the UFO phenomenon.
-We will focus our attention on the top 50 stem words and create a word cloud of these words to visually summarize the insights.
+We will focus our attention on the top 50 stem words and create a word cloud to visually summarize the insights.
 We will sample sentences from the sighting reports containing one or more of these top 50 stem words to get an understanding how these stem words are used in the description of the UFO phenomenon.

 Finally, using our list we will proceed to calculate the information entropy for each sighting report in the dataset.
 The information entropy quantifies how much